gsoft-inc/dynamite/README.md

             //
             // A transient, NAMED config repository registration
-            // (with an example of how to hook up a DECORATOR with Autofac, nifty!)
+            // (with an example of how to hook up a DECORATOR with Autofac - nifty!)
             //
             builder.RegisterType<ConfigRepository>().Named<IConfigRepository>("implementation");
             builder.RegisterDecorator<IConfigRepository>((c, inner) => new ElevatedSecurityConfigRepository(inner), fromKey: "implementation");